-NO: if asthma is now well-controlled, consider stepping down treatment.
-Start by decreasing/ceasing OCS first (if used), then remove other add-on therapy, then decrease ICS dose (do not stop ICS).
-See Box 3-7 (p.73) for how to gradually down-titrate treatment intensity.
+NO: if asthma is now well controlled, consider stepping down treatment.
+Start by decreasing/ceasing OCS first (if used), checking for adrenal insufficiency, then remove other add-on therapy, then decrease ICS dose, but do not stop ICS, Sec Box 3-7 (p.73) for how to gradually down-titrate treatment intensity.